When are the lessons?

 I cannot afford to pay the registration fee all at once, can my child still participate?

-Please contact us and we can work out alternative arrangements (most likely resulting in the fee being waived).
+Please contact us and we can work out alternative arrangements.

 How many children are in the pool at once?

-Depending on enrolment, there may be up to a maximum of 30 children in the pool at once, each with their own instructor.
+Depending on enrollment, there may be up to a maximum of 35 children in the pool at once, each with their own instructor.

 Can I make a donation?

 Yes!
-If you're interested in helping by making a donation, we accept cheques (made payable to SWAM Sudbury) or Interac e-Transfer (sent to sudbury@SWAM.org).
+If you're interested in helping by making a donation, you can do so here.

 How do I register?